Quick Links

 Relationships & Sexual Education (RSE) at Greenlands Primary

-At Greenlands we use the Jigsaw PSHE and RSE scheme
+At Greenlands, we use the Jigsaw PSHE and RSE scheme as a base for our RSE curriculum

-Throughout term 6, each class will look at moving ahead, to a new year group, new teachers and the transition to secondary school.
-Life cycles and how babies are made and grow are treated sensitively and are taught to meet the children's need at an age appropriate level.
-All of the year groups learn about how people and bodies change.
-This topic links with the Science curriculum when teaching children about life cycles, babies and puberty.
+Throughout Term 6, each class will look at moving ahead, to a new year group, new teachers and, for Year 6, the transition to secondary school.
+Life cycles and how babies grow and change into adults are treated sensitively and are taught to meet the children's needs at an age appropriate level.
+All of the year groups learn about how bodies change and grow.
+In Year 5 and 6 this includes puberty.
+This topic links with the Year 5 Science curriculum when teaching children about life cycles, babies and puberty.

 RSE Policy